 Skip to Content

 As a speech-language therapist you’ll facilitate independence in individuals.
-You’ll assess and treat people with a variety of communication disorders, and work with them to improve their ability to participate in school, work, or other daily activities.
-Whether you’re working with children who have speech or language delays/disorders, or adults coping with a traumatic brain injury or stroke, you’ll have an impact on people’s quality of life by facilitating their communication.
+You’ll assess people with a variety of communication and swallowing disorders, and work with them to improve their ability to participate in school, work and other daily activities.
+Whether you’re working with children who have speech and/or language disorders, or adults living with a traumatic brain injury or stroke, you’ll have an impact on people’s quality of life.

-The Bachelor of Speech and Language Therapy with Honours requires a commitment to academic and practical excellence that will make you the best speech-language therapist you can be.
-This will be reflected in your ability to help your patients communicate when you join the workforce.
+The Bachelor of Speech and Language Therapy with Honours requires a commitment to academic and practical excellence that will make you the best speech-language therapist you can be when you join the workforce.

 “I found every course of my programme really fascinating…”

 I became interested in speech language therapy after seeing speech language therapists being interviewed on television during speech language therapy awareness week.
 It seemed like a really interesting profession that would enable me to use my love of language in a therapeutic way.

 I chose to study at Massey after having a positive experience studying accounting papers extramurally and because of the Auckland campus' proximity to Northland.
 As a mature, married student I didn't want to be too far away from home.